Sustainable Tourism & Conservation at Wray Valley

 Recognition and Memberships

 Wray Valley’s sustainability focus is led Michelle, a former environmental consultant with an MSc in Environmental Sustainability.
 Michelle’s expertise and passion for sustainability have significantly contributed to our eco-friendly practices and accomplishments.
-As a retired member of the Institute of Environmental Management and Assessment (IEMA), Michelle’s dedication to responsible environmental stewardship remains unwavering.
+As a retired member of the Institute of Sustainability and Environmental Professionals (ISEP), Michelle’s dedication to responsible environmental stewardship remains unwavering.

 Our efforts in sustainable tourism have been recognised with several prestigious awards, including: